 This golf ball ensures straighter distances due to its low driver and long iron spin, making it a perfect choice for off-the-tee and approach shots.
 But at the same time, it also helps in playing with better control on the green— thanks to its advance assembly of mantle and cover.
 Six Bridgestone E6 Soft Golf Balls come within $20, so it is a great deal for your pocket as well.

-Best Golf Ball for High Handicap Golfers in 2020 - Reviews
+Best Golf Ball for High Handicap Golfers - Reviews

 We have made it to our very best golf ball for high handicap golfers.
 You may come across some people who say that the older version (2015) of the same golf ball is much better – and these people aren’t wrong.